 I then went the total opposite direction.
 I checked out of my career.
 Moved to Tahoe where my life was centered around skiing.
 When I wasn’t skiing, our family was off on a trip somewhere.
 A few extended road-trips across the USA.
 A few long stints in Central America.
 Three months in Thailand.

 Now, I feel like I am ready to settle somewhere in the middle.
 I am never going to be Reagan Ranch Clark again.
-But I also want to do something with my life.
+But I’m also interested in something more than how many ski days I get this winter.
+I want to do something with my life.
 I want to build something.
 I want to be a part of something.

 Perhaps this urge comes now because my kids are getting a little older.
-I would encourage all parents — moms and dads — to put their careers on the back-burner while they kids are young.
+I would encourage all parents — moms and dads — to put their careers on the back-burner while their kids are young.
 Not that I’m checking out as a dad (not by any means!) but as my kids get a little older I feel some space opening up in my life and I have the ability to allocate that space to self (more skiing, more travel) or to doing something (service, or “building” some body of work I can be proud of).
 By the way, Tim Ferriss did a long and meandering interview with Mike Rowe that you can find here.
 I felt sympatico with Rowe as he described getting to this place in life where he felt like he was able to enjoy a greater quality of life than most people he knew, despite making less money, but finally realizing that he wanted to build something he could be proud of.
+That’s when he began making a series of decisions — when he got himself in a current (more on that word here) — that has led him to do some big things in recent years like Dirty Jobs.

 Whatever changes are on the horizon, some things won’t change.